 MOP program efficacy will be evidenced by 75% planned discharges (MOP).
-7/1/20-6/30/21 63% of discharges were successful, 12% short of goal.
+7/1/21-12/31/21 20% of discharges (one out of five) were successful, 55% short of goal.

 Action steps include an enhanced review of discharge plan with DCF and MOP Program Director and timeline for discharge to include specific time bounded action steps.
 Other steps include assuring that MOP residents are connected with community resources to support their discharge plan including area employers, faith based communities and more.
 MOP has developed a community resource guide and assures that community linkages are fostered.